 Want to find out a bit about what we REALLY do at the USC?

-“To enhance the educational experience and quality of life for all undergraduates at The University of Western Ontario. ”
+“To enhance the educational experience and quality of life for all undergraduates at Western University.”

 To accomplish this mission, the USC functions in three main ways: